Feeling short of time or finding it difficult to concentrate? You can listen to this post. Listen time 6:04

 *Michael/Mike is a pseudonym

 Learn how the coaches at GIFT Family Services can help you and your family navigate your adoption journey.
-We’ve faced our share of family challenges and crises, ridden the metaphorical rollercoaster, and our families have not only survived; they have thrived.
+We’ve faced our share of family challenges and crises, and ridden the metaphorical rollercoaster.
+Our families have not only survived; they have thrived.
 We offer experience, neutrality, and understanding.
 GIFT coaches are available to present workshops online.

 Read these books written by our coaches.